Translate

 1. God has accurately revealed the history of the universe and man’s role in it.
 To allegorize or de-historicize any of those historical events is to question the ability of special revelation to speak clearly about history.

 A Christian can easily affirm the historicity of Genesis without affirming the Young Earth Creationist interpretative model.
-The majority of Old Earth Creationists affirm that Genesis 1-11 is historical.
+The majority of Old Earth Creationists affirm that Genesis 1-11 is historical, as do some proponents of Theistic Evolution/Evolutionary Creationism.
 The disagreement between Old Earth and Young Earth interpretations of Genesis 1-11 lies in how best to interpret the six creation days (yôm [יוֹם]); the extent of the Great Flood; and whether or not the genealogies in Genesis 5 and 11 are complete or telescoped for theological purposes (as we see in other biblical genealogies such as those found in the gospels of Matthew and Luke).
 Old Earth Creationists generally do not discredit the historicity of Genesis 1-11 or attempt to allegorize it.

 For example: Dr. Hugh Ross (Reasons to Believe) posits that the six creation days should be understood as six, consecutive ages (which is a primary, literal definition of the Hebrew word yôm).
 Conversely, Dr. John Lennox (johnlennox.org) believes the six days to be literal, 24-hour days marking particular points in history whereby God spoke a new facet of creation into existence.
 However, Dr Lennox believes that these days are not consecutive days of a normal Earth week, but are instead separated by a long, unspecified period of time.
 Both interpretations maintain that the creation days are literal and represent actual history, while at the same time countering the Young Earth Creationist claim that each of the six creation days are conservative, 24-hour days in a normal Earth week.